anima-wg/brski-cloud/anima-brski-cloud.md

 The Cloud Registrar needs some suitable mechanism for knowing the correct owner of a connecting Pledge based on the presented identity certificate.
 For example, if the Pledge establishes TLS using an IDevID that is signed by a known manufacturing CA, the Registrar could extract the serial number from the IDevID and use this to look up a database of Pledge IDevID serial numbers to owners.

-The mechanism by which the Cloud Registrar determines Pledge ownership is, however, out-of-scope of this document.
+The mechanism by which the Cloud Registrar determines Pledge ownership is, however, outside the scope of this document.
 The Cloud Registrar is strongly tied to the manufacturers' processes for device identity.

 ### Bootstrap via Cloud Registrar and Owner Registrar

 Once the Cloud Registrar has determined Pledge ownership, the Cloud Registrar MAY redirect the Pledge to the Owner Registrar in order to complete bootstrap.
 If the owner wants the Cloud Registrar to redirect Pledges to their Owner Registrar, the owner must register their Owner Registrar URI with cloud Registrar.
-The mechanism by which Pledge owners register their Owner Registrar URI with the Cloud Registrar is out-of-scope of this document.
+The mechanism by which Pledge owners register their Owner Registrar URI with the Cloud Registrar is outside the scope of this document.

 In case of redirection, the Cloud Registrar replies to the voucher request with an HTTP 307 Temporary Redirect response code, including the owner's local domain in the HTTP Location header.